A Spectral Assignment Approach for the Graph Isomorphism Problem: Graphs with distinct eigenvalues

-A proof of this theorem can be found in \cite{Sch68}, for example.
-Note that the eigenvalues and corresponding eigenvectors have to be sorted both in either increasing or decreasing order.
-Now, let $ c $ be the cost of the optimal solution of the relaxed problem, i.e.
+A proof of the above theorem can be found in \cite{Sch68}.
+The eigenvalues and corresponding eigenvectors have to be sorted both in either increasing or decreasing order.
+Note that there are $ 2^n $ different orthogonal matrices which minimize the cost function.